-The fire fund, a major fund, had a \$3,029 decrease in fund balance during the current fiscal year which put the overall fund balance at \$55,686.
-This decrease in fund balance is related to the decreased transfers from the general fund to subsidize its operations.
+The fire fund, a major fund, had a \$5,957 increase in fund balance during the current fiscal year which put the overall fund balance at \$61,643.
+This increase in fund balance is related to the increase in property tax revenue as described in an earlier section of this report.

-The farm land preservation fund, a major fund, had a \$196,565 increase in fund balance during the current fiscal year which put the overall fund balance at \$785,521.
+The farm land preservation fund, a major fund, had a \$226,288 increase in fund balance during the current fiscal year which put the overall fund balance at \$1,011,809.
 This increase in fund balance is related to the decreased farm land development activities in the current year.

-The Holiday Hills improvement fund, a major fund, had a \$5,454 increase in fund balance during the current fiscal year which put the overall fund balance at \$308,297.
+The Holiday Hills improvement fund, a major fund, had a \$7,876 decrease in fund balance during the current fiscal year which put the overall fund balance at \$300,421.
 The entire fund balance is restricted and will be expended on future road improvements and debt service payments on the 2015 transportation bond.

-The Bayside Park capital fund, a new major fund, had a \$100,000 increase in fund balance during the current fiscal year which put the overall fund balance at \$100,000.
-This increase in fund balance is related to transfers in for the Bayside park capital improvement project.
+The Bayside Park capital fund, a major fund, had a \$79,161 decrease in fund balance during the current fiscal year which put the overall fund balance at \$20,839.
+This decrease in fund balance is related to increased capital outlay expenditures for the completion of the Bayside Park capital improvement project, as described in an earlier section of this report.